-- In the late eighteenth century, growth in the population increased the demand for food grains in Britain.
+- Population growth increased the demand for food grains in Britain.

-- Industrial growth took place in Britain which led to higher incomes meaning more food imports.
+- Industrialization in Britain led to higher incomes and more food imports.

 Role of Technology

-- After the introduction of new technology, namely, refrigerated ships animals were slaughtered for food at the starting point and then transported to Europe as frozen meat.
+- Animals were now slaughtered at the starting point and transported as frozen meat.

 Late nineteenth-century Colonialism

-- The US became a colonial power in the late 1890s by taking over some colonies earlier held by Spain.
+- US also became a colonial power by taking over colonies previously held by Spain.

 Rinderpest, or the Cattle Plague

-- The colonial governments now strengthen their power and to force Africans into the labour market.
+- The loss of cattle destroyed African livelihoods and allowed European colonizers to strengthen their power and force Africans into the labor market.

 Indentured Labour Migration from India

-- In the nineteenth century, thousands of Indian and Chinese labourers went to work on plantations, in mines, and in road and railway construction projects around the world.
+- Indian and Chinese laborers went to work on plantations, mines, and construction projects.

 Indian Entrepreneurs Abroad